yievia/penguin-species-clustering/README.md

 # Penguin Species Clustering

-This project uses unsupervised machine learning to identify natural groupings of penguins in Antarctica based on their physical characteristics.
-The analysis was done using **K-Means clustering** and visualized through **PCA**.
+## Project Description

+This project was created to support ecological researchers in identifying penguin species in Antarctica using unsupervised machine learning.
+Due to missing species labels in the dataset, clustering techniques were used to uncover natural groupings based on penguin body measurements.

+By applying **K-Means Clustering** and visualizing results using **Principal Component Analysis (PCA)**, the project successfully revealed three distinct clusters that likely correspond to the known native species: Adelie, Gentoo, and Chinstrap.

+The project demonstrates skills in:
+- Exploratory Data Analysis (EDA)
+- Feature engineering and scaling
+- Unsupervised machine learning (K-Means)
+- Dimensionality reduction (PCA)
+- Data storytelling through visualization

+It also highlights the practical application of data science in solving real-world biological and environmental challenges.

 ---